Neuromurf/VSD-coursework/README.md

 ### Sky130 PDK

-The SkyWater 130nm PDK provides all the design rules, device models, libraries, and data required to fabricate a chip at 130nm.
-As an open-source PDK, it enables anyone to design and test ASICs freely.
+The SkyWater 130nm PDK provides all the design rules, device models, libraries, and data required to fabricate a chip at 130nm node.
+As an open-source PDK, it enables anyone to design and test ASICs without any costs.
-Some key resources for more documentation are listed in the followiing table.
+Some key resources for documentation related to Sky130 PDK are listed in the followiing table.

 | **Resource**                           | **Link**                                                                                             | **Description**                                                                                       |
 | -------------------------------------- | ---------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |